-Let’s take a look at some typical SAP ‘training regret’ scenarios which can occur singly or in combination with each other:
+Let’s take a look at 4 SAP ‘training regret’ scenarios which can occur singly or in combination with each other.

 For instance, when onboarding new employees, organizations typically include a few ‘Death by PowerPoint’ presentations on SAP use.
 That ‘training,’ which may well occur on a new hire’s first day, is often not at all effective, since it comes at a time when the employee is overwhelmed by the demands of a brand-new working environment.
 Turning to a major SAP upgrade or migration, providing employee training way in advance of staff actually using the software can also prove problematic.

 The inverse of the point above, with SAP training as an afterthought taking place some time after staff have actively started using the software.
 By that point, employees have already figured out utilization by their own trial and error, which may mean they’re not using the SAP software effectively or following best practices.
 If a software upgrade or migration brings with it a new way of working, deploying SAP training early on is a great way to break with the past and help instill new best practices.